atelier-ritz/Python3.6-32bit--FT232H-libftdi1.4/README.md

 ## Create Python binding

 Open command prompt and cd to "...\libftdi1-1.4\build\Python".Run command "mingw32-make".
 Some errors might pop out indicating missing files.
 Fix that manually.
 The "ftdi1.py" and "_ftdiq1.pyd" files will then be generated under the same directory.
 Copy and paste the files to ".../Python diretory/Lib/site-packages" and test the codes in "Example" folder of this Github repository.
+Also, you can test the generated .pyd file with "DLL Dependency Walker". (http://www.dependencywalker.com/)

 ## Update FT232h.py